 Can you take MiraLax 3 times a day?

-It is not recommended to take Miralax 3 times a day for several days.
+Taking Miralax 3 times a day for several days is not recommended.
 The recommended dose by the manufacturer is 17 grams of powder in 4–8 ounces of water Once daily.
-Taking MiraLax 3 times a day may not provide additional benefit and may cause side effects.
+Taking MiraLax 3 times a day may not provide additional benefits and may cause side effects.

 Doubling the recommended dose (34 g instead of 17 g) once daily was used before in clinical trials.
 However, taking the 34 g dose for several days was associated with increased side effects (reference).

-However, Your doctor may prescribe MiraLax for Bowel Preparation in higher doses (Upto 100 grams per day).
+However, Your doctor may prescribe MiraLax for Bowel Preparation in higher doses (up to 100 grams daily).

 The dose of MiraLax Bowel preparation is 17 g of Miralax in 8 ounces of water EVERY 10 MINUTES until 2 liters of fluid is consumed (reference).

-But you cannot use the bowel preparation dose for the relief of constipation.
-Such a dose may lead to serious side effects if used without medical supervision.
+But you cannot use the bowel preparation dose to relieve constipation.
+If used without medical supervision, such a dose may lead to serious side effects.

 MiraLax is classified as an osmotic laxative.
-Osmotic laxatives can cause severe disturbances of your body’s micro-elements (such as sodium, potassium, and calcium).
+Osmotic laxatives can cause severe disturbances in your body’s micro-elements (such as sodium, potassium, and calcium).

-These side effects are more likely to occur if you take an overdose of MiraLax (such as 3 times a day) for several days.
+These side effects are more likely to occur if you overdose on MiraLax (such as three times a day) for several days.

 The potential drawbacks of taking MiraLax 3 times a day for several days are discussed in the section below.